pyocd/libusb-package/README.md

 ## APIs

-There are three public functions exported by `libusb_package`.
+There are four public functions exported by `libusb_package`.

 - `find(*args, **kwargs)`: Wrapper around pyusb's `usb.core.find()` that sets the `backend` parameter to a libusb1 backend created from the libusb library included in `libusb_package`.